 Student's Name:

 Academic Year:

-Part I. Summer/Fall Planning for Next Academic Ye ear (Completed by student in consultation with mentor(s))
+Part I. Summer/Fall Planning for Next Academic Y ear (Completed by student in consultation with mentor(s))

 Program goals for Third Year: Professional Goals for this Academic Year:

 Fall

 Finish master's thesis and orals (if not already finished)

 Develop ideas for dissertation

 Spring

 Finalize dissertation focus

 Form dissertation committee

 Begin dissertation prospectus

 Complete "Admission to Candidacy"

 Complete doctoral program of study

 Prepare for and take doctoral written comps

 Update Portfolio

 Part II.
-Spring Review of Past Academic Year (Completed by mentor(s)) Date of Review: \\\ Completion of primary goals: Completion of secondary goals: Other major accomplishments: Academic Competencies: Exceeds Appropriate Needs Unsatisfactory\ Expectation Level Improvement Opportunity Knowledge of identify, function and ethics Assessment Skills Direct Intervention Skills Indirect Intervention Skills Research Skills Psychological Science Foundations Professional Behavior Timeliness of logs, files up to date etc. Professional Behavior Commitment to Professional Development \Requires remedial plan Comments: \\\ Goals and competencies to work on over the next year: Competency weaknesses or deficits to note (if any): 144
+Spring Review of Past Academic Year (Completed by mentor(s)) Date of Review: Completion of primary goals: Completion of secondary goals: Other major accomplishments: Academic Competencies: Appropriate Needs Unsatisfactory Opportunity Expectation Level Improvement Knowledge of identify, function and ethics Assessment Skills Direct Intervention Skills Indirect Intervention Skills Research Skills Psychological Science Foundations Professional Behavior Timeliness of logs, files up to date etc. Professional Behavior Commitment to Professional Development Requires remedial plan Comments:

+Goals and competencies to work on over the next year:

-Comn Committee's Recommendation for Student's Status: Student in Good Standing.
-The student is encouraged to cont recommendations or suggestions for improvement may be offer Competency Concerns- Remediation Requested with Suggested Plan.
+Comp petency weaknesses or deficits to note (if an ny): Comi amittee's Recommendation for Student's S Status: nt is encouraged to continue in the program for another year, and or suggestions for improvement may be offered.
+Competency Concerns- Remediation Requested with Suggested Plan.
 The student is encouraged to continue in the program for a specified period of time, but is apprized, in writing, of problems perceived by the faculty and advised concerning their remediation.
-Competency Concerns- Remediation Required with Prescr program pursuant to his or her successfully completing a specif faculty.
-Major Major Professor Student's Signature acknowledging feedback Second Secondary Mentor / Advisor (if applicable) Progr Program Director comments: Progra Program Director
+Required with Prescribed Plan.
+The student is permitted to or her successfully completing a specified and written program of --- Major or Professor Student's Signature acknowledging feedback Secon ndary Mentor / Advisor (if applicable) Progr gram Director comments: Progr ram Director